-Okay, I’ve been there with my own father, so I know how difficult it can be to try to get a senior to surrender their car keys for good.
+Okay, I’ve been there with my own father, so I know how difficult it can be to try to get a senior (and older people in general) to surrender their car keys for good.

 On the other hand, you certainly don’t want them to get into an accident and get hurt – or even more unthinkable – injure someone else.

 “Driving can often be considered one of the last symbols of independence for older adults,” said Lakelyn Hogan, gerontologist and caregiver advocate at Home Instead Senior Care.
-“The keys to keeping older drivers safe and independent are to continually assess a loved one’s abilities, communicate concerns and plan ways to transition driving practices, if needed.” – Home Instead Senior Care
+“The keys to keeping older drivers safe and independent are to continually assess a loved one’s abilities, communicate concerns and plan ways to transition driving practices, if needed.”Home Instead Senior Care

 This “We Need To Talk” resource also gives you some ideas for how to have this important discussion about convincing elderly parents to stop driving.